dannybauman/30-day-map-challenge-2025/README.md

 ## The Real Goal

-This is a **comparative research project** disguised as a mapping challenge:
+This is a comparative AI and usability research project within a mapping challenge:

 1. **Benchmark**: How do 15+ AI platforms handle identical geospatial tasks?
 2. **Document**: What patterns emerge in success/failure across tools?